UCR-Robotics/ee144/docs/lab5.rst

 -----------------------------------

 Now you are ready to play with the real robot.
-(You should have all software packaged installed in Lab 1.)
+(You should have all software packages installed in Lab 1.)
 Here we use Moveit to help us achieve the desired pose of arm or gripper.

 #.
 Launch the driver node of the actual robot and Moveit